commercialhaskell/stack/doc/GUIDE.md

 ### Cabal flag management

-In the `stack.yaml` file above, you can see that `stack init` has detected that — for the yackage package — the upload flag can be set to true, and for wai-app-static, the print flag to false (it's chosen those values because they're the default flag values, and their dependencies are compatible with the snapshot we're using.)
+In the `stack.yaml` file above, you can see that `stack init` has detected that — for the `yackage` package — the upload flag can be set to true, and for `wai-app-static`, the print flag to false (it's chosen those values because they're the default flag values, and their dependencies are compatible with the snapshot we're using.)
 To change a flag setting, we can use the command line `--flag` option:

     stack build --flag yackage:-upload

-This means: when compiling the yackage package, turn off the upload flag (thus the `-`).
-Unlike other tools, stack is explicit about which package's flag you want to change.
+This means: when compiling the `yackage` package, turn off the upload flag (thus the `-`).
+Unlike other tools, Stack is explicit about which package's flag you want to change.
 It does this for two reasons:

 1. There's no global meaning for Cabal flags, and therefore two packages can